igorwaw/web-advent/content/pages/2016/12-monorail.md

 to day 23 from 2015, in fact I copied some code.
 But at this point I learned how to use match/case more effectively, not only to match strings, but also check arguments and extract them.
 Another trick I should have discovered sooner: sometime the argument could be either a number or a register.
 How do we check for that in the parser?
-Simple, we don't, we just run the command that reads the string, tries to convert it to int and if that fails - reads the register.
+Simple, we don't, we just run the function that reads the string, tries to convert it to int and if that fails - reads the register.

 ```python
 #!/usr/bin/python3